ArpitaGupta4086/DSA-Module-2/Middle-Linked-List/README.md

 # Purpose

-This code is used to middle element in a linked list.
+This code is used to return the middle element in a linked list.
 In case if two middle elements exist (length if list is even), the second middle element is returned.

 # Method